BramHamaekers/aoc-2021/reflection.md

 ## Day 6:
 Once again made use of my own class.
 Very happy with the result as the solution is instant and today was an optimisation problem.
 Testing -> can do 100000 days almost instantly

+## Day 7:
+Very short and easy solution.
+I had a bit of a problem with rounding errors.
+But overall found solution to both problems quickly.